jessemorley/glassons-scripts/README.md

 # Glassons Scripts

 ### Rename and Export Rated Images
 Renames and exports rated images from Capture One to a defined local output folder.
 Images are exported as JPGs (2000 x 2547px) with web sharpening, ready for upload.
-Handles conflict resolution when re-running with different selections.
+Handles conflict resolution when re-running with different selections by renaming previously unrated images, ensuring clean exports without filename conflicts.

-**Recommended shortcut:** Command + 6
+**Recommended shortcut:** ⌘ 6

 ### New Capture Folder from Clipboard
 Creates a new capture folder in Capture One using text from the clipboard.
 Replaces the first space/tab with an underscore, adds to favourites, sets as active capture location, and resets the counter.

-**Recommended shortcut:** Command + 0
+**Recommended shortcut:** ⌘ 0

 ### New Folder from Clipboard
 Creates a new folder in Capture One using text from the clipboard.
 Replaces the first space/tab with an underscore, adds to favourites, and resets the counter.

-**Recommended shortcut:** Command + 9
+**Recommended shortcut:** ⌘ 9

 ## Installation